Inventory Project

 There are three kinds of toolkits:

-3) those that are broader in scope and where the majority of tools are relevant to interdisciplinarity and/or transdisciplinarity.
+3. those that are broader in scope and where the majority of tools are relevant to interdisciplinarity and/or transdisciplinarity (eg design thinking).

-- User type: Tool-users working in itd projects, cross-boundary collaboration or co-creation processes
+• User type 1: Tool-users working in ITD projects, cross-boundary collaboration or co-creation processes

-Use case: Search for appropriate tools & methods - User type: Tool theorists/interested observers
+• Use case: Search for appropriate tools & methods

 How can you contribute?

--> You have a favourite toolkit or are you responsible for one? -> Let us know!
+Do you have a favourite toolkit or are you responsible for one?
+Let us know!